 Her books include Paper Pavillion (White Pine Press Poetry Prize, 2007), Interrogation Room (White Pine Press, 2018) mentioned in The New York Times and praised by World Literature Today for "a vigorous restlessness," and the chapbooks Notes from a Missing Person (Essay Press, 2015) and Necro Citizens (hochroth Verlag, 2019, German/English edition).
 She is also the editor of Multiverse: New and Selected Poems (White Pine Press 2020) by Bulgarian-German poet Tzveta Sofronieva and co-editor of Radical Kinships: An Autocritical Gallery (Demeter Press, forthcoming) with Jenny Heijun Wills, Lisa Moore, and Joshua Whitehead.
 Currently, she is co-translating Sámi poet Niillas Holmberg's Sole, a finalist for the 2020 Nordic Council Literature Prize, with poet-scholar Johanna Domokos.

-Kwon Dobbs has received grants and awards for her writing, most recently the 2020 Association of Asian American Studies Book Award for Outstanding Achievement in Creative Writing: Poetry, Jerome Hill Artists Fellowship, and a Minnesota State Arts Board Artist Initiative Grant.
-She has published work in Crazyhorse, jubilat, Massachusetts Review, Poetry International, and elsewhere.
-Currently, she is poetry editor of AGNI published by Boston University, serves on the Coffee House Press board of directors, and is guest faculty at Universität Bielefeld.
-She lives in Saint Paul. www.jkwondobbs.com
+Kwon Dobbs has received grants and awards for her writing, most recently the 2020 Association of Asian American Studies Book Award for Outstanding Achievement in Creative Writing: Poetry and a Jerome Hill Artist Fellowship.
+In addition to serving on the Coffee House Press board of directors, she is poetry editor of AGNI and visiting lecturer at Universität Bielefeld. www.jkwondobbs.com